camille-readbean/tp/docs/DeveloperGuide.md

     * 2a1.
 SWEE prompts user to input the client's details in the correct format.
     * 2a2.
 User inputs in the client's details again.
-    * 2a3 repeat steps 1a1-1a2 until the input is in the correct format.
+    * 2a3.
+Repeat steps 1a1-1a2 until the input is in the correct format.

-        Use case resumes at step 2.
+        Use case resumes at step 3.

 ### **Use case: UC02 - Delete a client**